fnando/cnpj/README.md

 import * as cnpj from "@fnando/cnpj"; // import the whole library import { isValid as isValidCnpj } from "@fnando/cnpj"; // import just one function

-// import via <script>; the lib will available as window.cnpj
+// import via <script>; the lib will available as window.CNPJ
 // <script src="cnpj.js"></script>

 cnpj.isValid("41.381.074/6738-65");